 - Position: Senior Lecturer

-- Areas of expertise: My research is focused on migrant and diasporic culture(s) in Europe and beyond and World War One, cultural memory and the experience of civilian internment.
+- Areas of expertise: Migrant and diasporic culture(s) in European cinema; screen representations of World War One and cultural memory; civilian internment.

 - Email: C.Sternberg@leeds.ac.uk